Dealer

 Refrigerator

-You can store food in the fridge for a longer period of time and keep your drinks cool.
+You can store food in the fridge for longer periods and keep your drinks cool.
 A fridge-freezer combination such as the no-frills BORA Cool Combi, which blends into any design, is particularly practical for storing food.
 The doors conceal numerous storage options for the correct storage of different foods.

 Oven

-As the equipment in the minimalist kitchen is reduced to the bare essentials, it is best to opt for multifunctional kitchen appliances such as the BORA X BO steam oven, the aforementioned combination of oven and steam cooker.
-The BORA X BO can bake, roast, hot air grill and steam.
+As the equipment in the minimalist kitchen is reduced to the bare essentials, it is best to rely on multifunctional kitchen appliances such as the BORA X BO steam oven, the aforementioned combination of oven and steam cooker.
+The BORA X BO can bake, roast, hot-air grill and steam.
 With its innovative steam technology and intuitive operation, food can be prepared individually, healthily and, above all, quickly and easily.

 Other kitchen appliances

-The minimalist kitchen and decoration: This is how it works
+The minimalist kitchen and decoration: how it works

-When furnishing your minimalist kitchen, the question of design elements naturally also arises.
+When you furnish your minimalist kitchen, the question of design elements naturally also arises.
 You don't want to completely do without decorations that express your personality, but minimalism also involves reducing things to the essentials.
-Some tips:
+Here are a few tips:

 • A single wall shelf with elegant accessories (oil & vinegar or filled storage jars) as decoration on the wall above the worktop.

-• Fresh kitchen herbs in pots for a natural green flavour and as an ingredient in cooking.
+• Fresh kitchen herbs in a pot for a natural green touch and as an ingredient when cooking.

 • A single large framed picture as an eye-catcher on the otherwise empty wall.